WestWilshireNeuro

 Episodic Cluster Headache

-Severe one sided headache attacks that “cluster” over a 1-2 month period of time.
+Severe one-sided headache attacks that cluster over a 1–2 month period.

 Chronic Cluster Headache

-Severe one sided headache attacks that occur without a month of headache freedom
+Severe one-sided headache attacks without a month of headache freedom.

 Hemicrania Continua

-Continuous one sided headache pain with migraine-like exacerbations that responds to a specific medication.
+Continuous one-sided headache with migraine-like exacerbations responding to specific medication.

 Paroxysmal Hemicrania

-Shorter lasting one sided headache attacks that only respond to a specific medication.
+Shorter lasting one-sided headache attacks responding only to specific medication.

 SUNCT

-Extremely short lasting one sided attacks where the eye tears and turns red
+Extremely short one-sided attacks where the eye tears and turns red.

 SUNA